wisdark/DInjector/README.md

 * Add built-in AMSI bypass (a great example from @rasta-mouse is [here](https://rastamouse.me/memory-patching-amsi-bypass/)).
 * Add sandbox detection methods.
 * Protect the resulting assembly with [ConfuserEx](https://github.com/yck1509/ConfuserEx) or similar tools.

+**Note:** based on my testings the DInvoke NuGet [package](https://www.nuget.org/packages/DInvoke/) itself is being flagged by many commercial AV/EDR solutions when incuded as an embedded resource via [Costura.Fody](https://www.nuget.org/packages/Costura.Fody/) (or similar approaches), so I recommend to modify it and include from [source](https://github.com/TheWover/DInvoke) to achieve better opsec.

 ## Usage